 Arrival at the Church

 I arrived near the base of the church just as the sun was beginning its descent.
 I could see Mt.
 Kazbek, the region’s highest mountain, though much of it was shrouded by clouds.
-And through those clouds, the sun beamed down in rays, right onto a cross erected along the cliffside.
-The scenery on the way up couldn’t have been any more dramatic.
+And through those clouds, sun rays beamed down right onto a cross erected along the cliffside.

 As I was at the back of the church, I found a winding path that would take me around to the front entrance.
 I passed by a herd of grazing sheep, stopped to refill my water bottle, and then went on to explore.